Posts by Elizabeth A. Lawson, MD

 Biography

-Elizabeth A. Lawson, MD, MMSc is a clinician in the Neuroendocrine Clinical Center and a faculty member in the Neuroendocrine Unit at the Massachusetts General Hospital (MGH), and an Assistant Professor of Medicine at Harvard Medical School.
-She is a clinical researcher and Director of the Interdisciplinary Oxytocin Research Program.
+Elizabeth A. Lawson, MD, is a clinician in the Neuroendocrine Unit at the Massachusetts General Hospital, and an associate professor of medicine at Harvard Medical School.
+She is a clinical researcher and director of the Interdisciplinary Oxytocin Research Program.
 In addition research on oxytocin, Dr. Lawson studies endocrine abnormalities in anorexia nervosa.
-Awards in recognition of her work have included the MGH Claflin Distinguished Scholar Award and Endocrine Society's Early Investigators Award.
+Awards in recognition of her work have included the Mass General Claflin Distinguished Scholar Award and Endocrine Society's Early Investigators Award.
 She is author of more than 35 peer-reviewed publications.